fledge-iot/fledge/docs/storage.rst

         .. note::

-           Security may be further enhanced if SSL encryption is enforced on connections.
+           Security can be further strengthened by enforcing SSL encryption on connections.
 This is done by specifying a connection type of *hostssl* rather than *host* in the configuration record.
 You must also enable SSL support in PostgreSQL, refer to the PostgreSQL documentation for settings required for this.

       - Save the file and exit the editor.

    #.
 Restart the PostgreSQL Service

-      After making changes to the configuration files, you need to restart the PostgreSQL service to apply the updates.
+      In order for the changes to take affect it is necessary to restart PostgreSQL.

       .. note::